NickWang11235/P2-Team1/README.md

 ## Prerequsites
 - To run the backend server you will need `.Net 8.0`
 - To run the SQL server you will need a docker container running `Microsoft SQL Server 2022`
-- To generate and view API documentation you will need `docfx`
+- To generate and view API documentation you will need `docfx`.
+Or you can view the API documentation on github [here](https://240708-net.github.io/P2-Team1/api/BankBackend.Controllers.html)

 ## Instructions